 I think we put on a few “bread pudding pounds” that first couple years of marriage.

-Classic vanilla bread pudding: the ultimate pillow of goodness, with crisp toasted edges and a rich custard-like interior that puts the best french toast to shame.
+A classic bread pudding recipe is the ultimate pillow of goodness, with crisp toasted edges and a rich custard-like interior that puts the best french toast to shame.

 It’s the perfect cradle to gently nestle early summer’s precious gift of bright blushing berries.

-This old fashioned bread pudding with fresh blackberries, is utterly irresistible and hassle-free to boot.
+This Blackberry Vanilla Bread Pudding Recipe, is utterly irresistible and hassle-free to boot.
 Simply toss chunks of good bread and fresh berries into a baking dish, then whisk up a custard base and pour it over the top.
 After baking you have a bubbling cloud of creamy pudding with a crunchy golden top.

-I served this perky blackberry vanilla bread pudding at a dinner party last week and it was an overwhelming sensation.
-More proof that my “Less is More” mantra for 2012 is a happy path to take.
+I served this perky Blackberry Vanilla Bread Pudding Recipe at a dinner party last week and it was an overwhelming sensation.
+More proof that my “Less is More” mantra for the year is a happy path to take.

 Yield: 12 servings

-1 lb. loaf of good country bread, cut into 1 inch cubes
+- 1 pound loaf of good country bread, cut into 1 inch cubes

 Berries, Berries, Berries: